 Born in 1971 in Málaga, Spain, Calleja is renowned for drawings, paintings, sculptures, and installations populated by figures often hovering between childhood and adolescence.
 They meet the visitor’s gaze squarely, with a blend of innocence, irony, and a hint of melancholy that defines his entire universe.

-The free exhibition features a new body of work.
-Here you’ll find Calleja’s signature figures, but a touch less polished than before: the eyes stretch, the faces distort slightly, and some heads become a bit more angular.
-The characters move away from the cartoon’s perfect roundness to command greater presence.
+This small free exhibition features a set of new works.
+You’ll find Calleja’s iconic figures, but less smooth than before: the eyes stretch, the faces distort slightly, and the heads sometimes become more square.
+The characters shed the cartoon’s perfect roundness to command greater presence.

 And they don’t just stare you down.
 They speak as well.
 On the T-shirts, in speech bubbles, or around the figures, short phrases appear: "Take my Hand", "Me First", "It’s my decision", "Your opinion" or "There is no cure for curiosity". short, direct messages that set up a face-to-face with the visitor.